gee-community/qgis-earthengine-plugin/docs/tutorials/building_a_workflow.md

 ![](../images/workflow_data2.png)

-For the plot polygon, we will use a single plot polygon in Ghana supplied as a GeoJSON file [`plot.geojson`](../data/plot.geojson).
+For the plot polygon, we will use a single plot polygon in Ghana supplied as a GeoJSON file [`plot.geojson`](../data/plot.geojson) (right-click and choose *Save Link As...*).
 This plot is one of the test polygons from [WHISP](https://github.com/forestdatapartnership/whisp).

 ## Procedure